reapit/foundations/packages/config-manager/README.md

 ## Examples

-A sample query to fetch a parameter in the format of `/CloudTeam/DeveloperPortal/Production` writing to a custom JSON file would look like `yarn config-manger --mode fetch --namespace cloudTeam --entity developerPortal --name production --file-path ./custom.json --format json`
+A sample query to fetch a parameter in the format of `/Cloud/DeveloperPortal/Production` writing to a custom JSON file would look like `yarn config-manger --mode fetch --namespace cloud --entity developerPortal --name production --file-path ./custom.json --format json`

 You can also override values by adding additional flags, useful if you want to pass in a different filename or variable name based on a CI enviroment.
 To do this, just add an additional named flag and the library will apply the last value specified eg `yarn config-manger --mode fetch --namespace cloud --entity marketplace --name production --name local` will return a parameter in the format `/Cloud/Marketplace/Local`